-In the second book, Lisbeth proved to be aware of this by hack into Bjurman' email.
-Of course if she hadn't threated him with his gun, said gun wouldn't have her DNA in first place.
+In the second book, Lisbeth proved to be aware of this by hacking into Bjurman' email.
+Of course if she hadn't threatened him with his gun, said gun wouldn't have had her DNA on it in the first place.

 Modesty Bedsheet: Lisbeth pulls this one twice; first when Mikael shows up at her apartment, and again when she decides to sleep with him.

 Nazi Nobleman: Three of Henrik Vanger's older brothers are this - Richard volunteered for the Nazis in the war and got killed, Harald is a demented old racist living in a huge mansion full of Nazi regalia, and Greger was connected with a politically ineffectual Nazi group.
 In addition, Richard's son Gottfried was a washed-up former Hitler Jugend member who repeatedly raped his children.

 Not What It Looks Like: In the novel, the previously-friendly owner of the Hedeby cafe becomes noticeably cool to Mikael after Lisbeth comes to town, and he realizes it's because it looks like a 40ish guy is shacking up with a teenager.
 The movie takes it even farther, with a muckraking reporter for the local newspaper trying to stir up controversy by focusing on the same thing.